Edwin420s/Password-Roast-AI/README.md

 The AI roast feature uses GPT-3.5-turbo to create humorous critiques that are:
 - Educational: Explain why the password is weak
 - Actionable: Suggest specific improvements
-- Entertaining: Use emojis and fun language
+- Entertaining: Use creative analogies and humor

+Includes both regular roasts and singing roasts in various formats.

 ## Deployment